 Offer of Reassignment/Transfer: Prior to his/her last date of employment, an employee in good standing (has no current or pending disciplinary actions) who is scheduled to be separated as a result of a RIF or Reorganization may be offered a reassignment/transfer into a comparable vacant position if the employee clearly qualifies for the position.
 If the employee chooses not to accept this offer, no other offers will be made under this policy.

 Displaced Employees on Re-employment Lists.
 The names of employees who have been laid-off shall be placed on a re-employment list in the Human Resource Offices who will notify the displaced employee of job openings.
-Persons on the re-employment list will have preference over non-RIF’d applicants provided that the worker displaced by the RIF meets the minimum qualifications for the position and appropriately applies for the position.
+Persons on the re-employment list will have preference over non-RIF’ed applicants provided that the worker displaced by the RIF meets the minimum qualifications for the position and appropriately applies for the position.
 This option expires twelve (12) months following the RIF or when the employee has accepted another Tribal position within those 12 months.

 Appointment or Hire of Displaced Employees to Positions of a Lower Class pursuant to this section.
 A Department Director may, in consultation with affected Program Manager and with the approval of Human Resources Director or designee, reassign an employee who is to be laid off to an existing vacancy in a lower class for which the employee is qualified and if the employee accepts the lower class position.
 If the employee chooses not to accept the lower position there shall be no negative consequences with regard to future Tribal employment.
 Indian Preference applies.